XuewenWangUGA/GMATA/README.md

 ## Features
-Accurate and fastest SSR mining in any large sequences Complete statistical analysis and plotting
+Accurate and fastest SSR mining in any large sequences in fasta or fastq format from NGS sequencing platforms Complete statistical analysis and plotting
 SSR loci and marker graphic displaying in Gbrowser with genome features Specific SSR marker designing, and simulated PCR